Slow as Molasses

 Complete and utter bullshit.

-Likewise, when we stopped for drinks at a fancy hotel in Charleston.
-I assumed it was owned by a corporation—like most hotels—but it, too, was owned by a wealthy white family.
-As I studied their portraits aligning the walls on my walk to the bathroom in the lobby, it dawned upon me that Charleston is still being run like a plantation.
-And the so-called progress, just like in Montgomery, is SO SLOW.
+Likewise, when we stopped for drinks at a fancy hotel in Charleston, I assumed it was owned by a corporation—like most hotels.
+But it, too, was owned by a wealthy white family.
+As I studied their portraits aligning the walls on my walk to the bathroom in the lobby, it dawned upon me that much of Charleston is still being run like a plantation.
+And any so-called progress, just like in Montgomery, is SO SLOW.

-Four years ago, I tried to move back to the South to give it another go, make peace with the past, and finally own the kind of house I always wanted in California but could never afford.
+Four years ago, I moved back to the South to give it another go, make peace with the past, and finally own the kind of house I always wanted in California but could never afford.
 Although the overall vibe here is much better than when I was growing up in the 70s and 80s, there are still social realities that I find disturbing, like voluntary segregation along racial and socioeconomic lines.
-Also, a fear, suspicion, or automatic and unearned deference from certain Black folks, which I also find troubling.
+Also, a fear, suspicion, or automatic and unearned deference from certain people of color, which I also find troubling.
 And just plain sad.